-2016/17 has brought home just what a rapidly changing world we live in.
-Whether social, political, technological or even climatic change - all bring opportunities and risks but most importantly demonstrate the need for a robust approach to responsible investment across all asset classes which considers how these changes may have a financial impact on the Fund.
-Whilst the focus of responsible investment activity looks at our assets, we are increasing using the same disciplines to look at our liabilities, particularly when thinking about long term issues such as climate change.
-A case study to illustrate the work we have been doing with our actuary is in the climate change section below.
+Last year we commented on a rapidly changing world.
+It seems that rapid change continues and indeed should be expected.
+Whether social, political, technological or even climatic change - all continue to bring opportunities and risks but most importantly demonstrate the need for a robust approach to responsible investment across all asset classes which considers how these changes may have a financial impact on the Fund.
+Whilst the focus of responsible investment activity looks at our assets, we are increasingly using the same disciplines to look at our liabilities, particularly when thinking about long term issues such as climate change.

-How we integrate responsible investment into the work of the fund is illustrated throughout our Annual Report and Financial Statements as it is embedded in our governance, our approach to risk and how we deliver our investment strategy on a day to day basis.
+How we integrate responsible investment (RI) into the work of the fund is illustrated throughout our Annual Report and Financial Statements as it is embedded in our governance, our approach to risk and how we deliver our investment strategy on a day to day basis.
 This report aims to provide a summary that demonstrates our delivery as a responsible investor, which to us means that we;

-- Consider a wide range of issues e.g. environmental or social impacts and what financial impact they could have both in the short and long term. - Look to work with and influence others. - Act as good owners of the companies, assets and funds in which we invest. - Operate in an open and transparent way.
+- Consider a wide range of issues e.g. environmental or social impacts and what financial impact they could have both in the short and long term as a result of our investments. - Look to work with and influence others. - Act as good owners of the companies, assets and funds in which we invest. - Operate in an open and transparent way.

-Whilst we have summarised our key achievements in responsible investment during the year, we do encourage you to review the responsible investment section of our website which includes our polices, voting records, regular updates on engagements with companies and a dedicated section on climate risk.
+Whilst we have summarised our key achievements in responsible investment during the year, we encourage you to review the responsible investment section of our website which includes our polices, voting records, regular updates on engagements with companies and a dedicated section on climate risk.